Wrexham: Public services

 Wrexham Maelor Hospital (Ysbyty Maelor Wrecsam) is the region's major acute district hospital, with over 900 beds, and is the largest of the three core hospitals in North Wales.
 The other NHS hospital within the county borough is Chirk Community Hospital and a former Penley Polish Hospital.

 Yale Hospital (Ysbyty Iâl), situated close to the Maelor Hospital on the Wrexham Technology Park, is Wrexham's largest private hospital with over 25 beds.
 Formerly BUPA Yale Hospital, it is now owned and operated by Spire Healthcare.

 Wrexham is served by North Wales Police; their Eastern Division HQ has a large HQ building in Llay and a police station in the city centre.
+The police were formerly based at the Wrexham Police Station from 1973 to 2019, with the building being demolished in 2020.

 The region's main fire station is situated on Croesnewydd Road and is part of the newly combined Ambulance Service station.
 Other local fire stations are located in the nearby towns of Chirk and Llangollen.

-City status

-Wrexham has applied for city status three times since the turn of the 21st century, in competitions to mark the new Millennium, and for both the Queen's Golden and Diamond Jubilees.
-In March 2012, it was announced that Wrexham had again missed out on city status as the community of St Asaph, which was previously a city, was granted city status.
-In 2021, the Wrexham council announced their intention to apply for a fourth time for the Queen's Platinum Jubilee award.

-On 20 May 2022, it was announced that as part of the Platinum Jubilee Civic Honours, Wrexham would receive city status.
-The status was confirmed by Letters Patent on 1 September 2022.
-It became Wales' seventh city.

 Geography

 Wrexham is not built on a major river, but on a relatively flat plateau between the lower Dee Valley and easternmost mountains of north-east Wales.
 This position enabled it to grow as a market town, as a crossroads between England and Wales, and later as an industrial hub – due to its rich natural reserves of iron ore and coal.
 But three small rivers flow through parts of the city: the Clywedog, Gwenfro and Alyn.
 Wrexham is also famed for the quality of its underground water reserves, which gave rise to its previous dominance as a major brewing centre.

-Originally a market town with surrounding urban villages, Wrexham has now coalesced with a number of urban villages and forms North Wales' largest conurbation and city, including its western and south western suburban villages.
-The conurbation including Wrexham, Rhosllannerchrugog, Coedpoeth and Llay built-up areas totals over 100,000 residents.
-The Office for National Statistics defines a Wrexham Built-Up Area (Pop.
-65,592 in 2011) making it the 134th largest built up area in the UK, and the fourth largest in Wales.
-Wrexham is home to approximately 40% of the total population of the county borough.
+Originally a market town with surrounding urban villages, Wrexham has now coalesced with a number of urban villages and forms North Wales' largest city.
+Including adjacent urban areas to Wrexham, such as that of the Gwersyllt, Rhosllanerchrugog, Coedpoeth and Llay totals to a population of over 100,000 residents.

 Wrexham is approximately 13 mi south of Chester, 30 mi north-west of Shrewsbury, 43 mi south-west of Manchester, and 140 mi north of Cardiff.